2 Full-Time Position, APPIC Program Code: 253512

-An internship with NMBHI prepares interns for doctoral-level independent practice in clinical psychology.
-Interns select and complete three of five available rotations.
+Interns at NMBHI complete a year-long rotation in the Forensic Division with additional training experiences and available rotations in three other divisions including the Adult Psychiatric Division, Long-Term Care, and The Center for Adolescent Relationship Exploration, as available.
 Each rotation provides a unique learning experience that enhances the intern’s clinical, diagnostic, and assessment skills and knowledge.
 For each rotation, interns participate in daily rounds and treatment team meetings, didactic trainings, individual and group supervision, as well as other tasks that are delegated by the supervising psychologist.
-The following are brief descriptions of the rotations that are available:

 The NMBHI-Adult Psychiatric Division (APD) is an acute inpatient psychiatric setting owned and operated by the State of New Mexico.
 APD provides voluntary, involuntary, and court-ordered behavioral health treatment to individuals, ages 18 and older, suffering from a major mental illness that severely impairs their functioning, their ability to be successful in the community, and who present as an imminent danger to self and/or others.
 The governing body of the New Mexico Behavioral Institute assumes overall responsibility for APD’s operation.